Y0Coss/docs-fork/pages/bare_metal_cloud/dedicated_servers/raid_soft_uefi/guide.en-gb.md

 > Only follow the steps in this section if they apply to your case.
 >

-When EFI system partitions are not synchronized after major system updates affecting GRUB, and the primary disk is replaced, booting from a secondary disk with an outdated ESP may fail.
+If the primary disk is replaced while it contains EFI system partitions that have not been synchronised after major system updates that have modified GRUB, booting from one of the secondary disks with an obsolete ESP may fail.

 In this case, along with rebuilding the RAID and recreating the EFI system partition in rescue mode, you must also reinstall GRUB on the new partition.

-Once the EFI partition has been created and it is confirmed the system recognizes both partitions (as done in the previous `chroot` steps), create the `/boot/efi` folder to mount the new EFI System Partition **nvme0n1p1**:
+Once the ESP has been created (as explained above) and the system recognises both partitions, still in the `choot` environment, create the /boot/efi folder to mount the new EFI system partition **nvme0n1p1**:

 ```sh
 root@rescue12-customer-eu:/# mount /boot